Gignite/the-cure/README.md

 ## Unit testing your domain logic

-The Cure imposes minimal logic on it's base domain objects.
+The cure imposes minimal logic on it's base domain objects.
 Even `Gignite\TheCure\Models\Magic` is fairly minimal in the logic it exposes to your own domains.
 This isn't by accident, we have made this decision by design.
 Our mapper logic, or